woky/tab-url-actions/README.md

 This extension lets you quickly navigate to a new URL using the current tab URL as a parameter.
 It requires no special permissions so install it and see the options page for more information.
+Yes, similar functionality could be achieved through *search engines*.

 Installation
 ------------